Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Discussion

-To compute bounds on the stationary distributions (including its marginals or averages), we formulated an LP.
-In the case where the CME has a unique solution, the method yields converging lower and upper bounds on this solution accompanied by simple error bounds (Corollaries \ref{compstatcc} and \ref{compstatccm}).
-More generally, the method provides insights about whether the stationary solution is unique (Corollary \ref{uniqueness-test}).
-If several solutions to the CME exist, our method provides bounds over the set of possible solutions.
-As elaborated in Sec.~\ref{sec:nonunique}, the method can be adapted to compute approximations of the ergodic distributions, which are of practical interest, but computable error bounds are not available in this case.
+As stated above, the LP approach produces convergent bounds on the stationary solutions (including their marginals or averages).
+To do so, it uses a moment bound obtained with the SDP method.
+It is worth remarking that, while we have limited ourselves to rational networks where the moment bound can be obtained using SDPs, the LP approach can be extended beyond rational propensities by using Foster-Lyapunov criteria~\cite{Glynn2008}.
+If the CME has a unique solution, our LP method yields converging lower and upper bounds on this solution and easy-to-evaluate error bounds (Corollaries \ref{compstatcc}, \ref{compstatccm}~and~\ref{cor:upper_approximation}).
+If the CME has multiple solutions, our method provides bounds over the set of possible solutions.
+Furthermore, the procedure can be adapted to infer the closed communicating classes and to compute converging approximations of (and bounds on) the corresponding ergodic distributions.
+Additionally, if we are unsure whether the stationary solution is unique, our method provides a uniqueness test (Corollary \ref{uniqueness-test}) that settles the question.